enab-dev/param-utils/README.md

 param-utils
 ===========

-Small C# Library For Parsing and Using Configuration Settings
+Small C# Library For Parsing and Typecasting Configuration Settings